nickrttn/twitter-dataviz/README.md

 ## Up and running

+Follow the instructions below to get the application up and running.

 ### Prerequisites

 1. Install Node.js (https://nodejs.org/en/download/)
 2. Install Docker (https://www.docker.com/community-edition)
 3. Create a new application over on https://apps.twitter.com/.
-You will need the API key and secret later
-For the “Callback URL” field, use `http://localhost:3000/auth/twitter/callback`.
+You will need the API key and secret later For the “Callback URL” field, use `http://localhost:3000/auth/twitter/callback`.

 ### Running locally

 1. Clone the project
 `git clone https://github.com/nickrttn/twitter-dataviz.git && cd twitter-dataviz`
 2. Create an `.env` file and insert the Twitter API key and secrets, as well as a session secret.
 `cp .env-example .env && subl .env` (replace `subl` with your favorite editor)
 2. Run the Docker containers
 `docker-compose up -d`
 3. Install dependencies
 `npm install`
 4. Build the client-side assets
 `npm run build`
 5. Start the application
 `npm run start`

 ### Working on this application